-Edith made the original print in this series, the reds of the red caps in Renaisssance portraits, during her time at RISD and has been working on the project ever since.
+Edith made the original print in this series, the reds of the red caps in Renaissance portraits, during her time at RISD and has been developing the body of work ever since.
 While these editions can be enjoyed as a series of "painterly Pantones," the ongoing project is research-based and committed to showing viewers new ways of thinking about artists' oeuvres and larger arcs in art history.
 By creating typologies of color and text, Edith pinpoints revealing and humorous themes throughout artists' careers or periods of time.
 The hope is to make ideas about art history accessible and compelling to a viewer who might not know much about the subject otherwise.

 Edith is a photographer, designer and writer from New York, NY with a BFA from the Rhode Island School of Design.
-She is currently the photographer and photo editor at Man Repeller, and has worked on projects with The Wing, Rachel Antonoff, Into The Gloss and Outdoor Voices.
+She was previously the senior photo editor and photographer at Man Repeller, and now works on projects for publications and with brands like Google, Rachel Antonoff, The Wing and Outdoor Voices.
 She took her first art history class at Phillips Academy in Andover, Massachusetts and particularly enjoyed the lecture on Jan van Eyck.
 You can find more here: www.edith.nyc

 "Get ‘em while they’re hot – the last batch sold out as quickly as you can say 'The roseate bills in John James Audubon’s The Birds of America: 1827-1838.'" - It's Nice That, “Painterly Pantones”: Photographer Edith Young on her art history-inspired series of colour palettes